Disability

 Perkisound

-Recreation and music for people on the autistic spectrum
+Providing recreation and music for people on the autistic spectrum

 Perkisound is a recreation centre which is particularly suitable for people on the autistic spectrum.
 Their outstanding music garden features bright and colourful tubular bells, cowbells, conga drums and a giant marimba.

 The Axis Foundation donated £3,000 to help purchase a Duo Metallophone for the musical garden.
 A metallophone is like a xylophone, but with metal bars instead of wood.
 Up to four people can play and enjoy playing the Duo.
+Since its installation in March 2022 the Duo has become one of Perkisound’s most popular pieces.

 “We are so grateful for this donation from the Axis Foundation.
 The Duo Metallophone is a stunning piece and has really completed the outdoor music area.
 We believe this is now the best outdoor music garden in the UK.
 Families and specialised settings really benefit from outdoor activities within this safe environment and we look forward to welcoming 1000s of visitors over the year, enjoying exclusive use of the site, improving skills and enjoying safe recreation time” – Susie Perkins, Co Founder